zepuwang/summer-project-/README.md

 # summer-project
 This is the repository for Zepu's summer project at MIT transit lab.
 The materials will be updated.
+You might contact Zepu Wang for more information (zepu@seas.upenn.edu).

 ## Introduction
 data.zip: The ride sharing dataset in New York.